nsrau/azure-docs.it-it/articles/data-lake-store/data-lake-store-get-started-net-sdk.md

         _adlsFileSystemClient.FileSystem.Concat(_adlsAccountName, destFilePath, srcFilePaths);
     }

-## Aggiungere a un file
+## <a name="append-to-a-file"></a>Append to a file

-Il frammento seguente illustra il metodo `AppendToFile` da usare per aggiungere dati a un file già archiviato in un account Data Lake Store.
+The following snippet shows a `AppendToFile` method that you use append data to a file already stored in a Data Lake Store account.

     // Append to file
     public static void AppendToFile(string path, string content)